kgrimes8/snakemake-mirna/README.md

 # Documentation
 ### Requirements

-Conda
+- Conda
-snakemake
+- snakemake
-Python3
+- Python3

 ### Pipeline
 Snakemake pipeline to extract premirna sequences from fasta and gff3 files, run viennaRNA, and output in tsv format.

-Final output is formatted as:
+Final .tsv output is formatted as:
 - miRNA ID
 - PremiRNA seq (corrected for direction)
 - predicted secondary structure in dot bracket notation